 Co-investigators are expected to meet all the eligibility criteria for principal investigators except for the requirement to hold a contract that extends beyond the end date of the proposal.

-Co-investigators can be employed by Norwegian institutions, subject to the conditions in the UK Research and Innovation (UKRI) and Research Council of Norway (RCN) money follows cooperation agreement.
+Co-investigators (project co-lead (international)) can be employed by Norwegian institutions, subject to the conditions in the UK Research and Innovation (UKRI) and Research Council of Norway (RCN) money follows cooperation agreement.
 A Norway co-investigator is an individual employed by a research organisation in Norway.
 They must fit the normal definition of a co-investigator on a research project, assisting the grant holder in the management and leadership of the project.
 The international research organisation must be of comparable status and standing to a UKRI-recognised UK institution eligible for UKRI funding.

 Emeritus or honorary staff who have a contract with the research organisation but are unpaid can be listed as a principal or co-investigator however with zero salary costs.

 Post-doctoral (or equivalent) research assistants who are not eligible to apply for a grant in their own right, but who merit appropriate recognition for making a significant contribution to developing the grant proposal and/or whose input is essential to its successful outcome, may be identified as a researcher co-investigator.